 This year’s first wave of artists, announced last week, is an eclectic bunch that includes Sofi Tukker, Shakey Graves, Bright Eyes, Jessica Pratt and others March 26-30 at Julia Davis Park in the city’s downtown.

-Treefort started in 2012, built on the idea of music discovery as a grass-roots operation, led to the opening of Treefort Music Hall (2022), built into a former Office Depot location, and the Shrine Social Club, previously an Elks Lodge and which opened in 2023.
+Treefort started in 2012, built on the idea of music discovery as a grass-roots operation, led to the opening of Treefort Music Hall (2022), built into a former Office Depot location, a project that cost about $8 million according to Stoll, and the Shrine Social Club, previously a Shriner’s building and which opened in 2023.
+Improvements at the Shrine Social Club including new sound and lights totaled around $400,000.
+That venue includes a 250-capacity basement space as well.

 “One of the reasons we started with the festival versus a venue was you need to build the culture and the theme,” said Stoll, noting the festival’s early years hosting then-unknowns like Lizzo, Run The Jewels and Nathaniel Rateliff and the Night Sweats.
 The years of building the festival and rapport with artists and agents has made for an “easier” time of opening two new venues, she said.